datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
 You’ll get this little dashboard that you see on the right.

 There’s three options there and they all pertain to today's date.
-All three of these are going to operate differently tomorrow and they will have operated differently yesterday as well.
+All three of those are going to operate differently tomorrow and they will have operated differently yesterday as well.

+So, I am going to use Date while I'm looking for all of the items that were made in the last week.

-At first, you may think that you want use Date is before.
-But, if you do Date is before, it picks a point and time and highlights everything before that.
-That’s not what you want.
+But,at first, you may think that you want use Date is before.
+But be careful.
+If you do Date is before, what will happen is that it is going to start one week in the past and go backward from there.
+So, if you were to choose that, it would highlight everything more than seven days old.

 ---